damianhakert/damianhakert.github.io/source/_posts/2014-10-22-gitlab-7-4-released.markdown

 GitLab is open source software to collaborate on code.
 Today we announce the release of a new version of GitLab Community Edition (CE) and GitLab Enterprise Edition (EE), with new features, usability and performance improvements, and bug fixes.
 The biggest new feature in Community Edition is task lists.
-In addition to the updates from Community Edition, GitLab Enterprise Edition from now has support for multiple LDAP servers.
+In addition to all the new features from Community Edition, GitLab Enterprise Edition gained support for multiple LDAP servers.

 Other changes include reworked snippet access (now public, internal or private) and a README tab on the project home page for quick access.
 This version also includes a lot of bug fixes.